stylelint/vscode-stylelint/ARCHITECTURE.md

 ## 5. Shared DI and runtime layer

-Both the extension and the server are built on the same small DI/runtime library in `src/di/`.
+Both the extension and the server are built on the same small DI/runtime library in `packages/language-server/src/di/` (published as `@stylelint/language-server/di`).

 ### 5.1 Core concepts recap